 To be fair, just about every team passed on Aho before Carolina picked him at 35th overall.
 Had the Red Wings taken him with their first pick, they would feature a one-two punch down the middle of Aho and Dylan Larkin, capable of going toe-to-toe with many in the NHL.
 Instead, they’re still waiting for the older Svechnikov to arrive.
 Grade: D

-While Cholowski and Rasmussen still have room to grow, the Red Wings need them to show more than they have thus far.
-Svechnikov is drifting further and further away from the NHL as players like Zadina pass him by.
-With a top five pick in the 2020 Draft all but guaranteed, the Red Wings need to pick up a game-changer in order to fix the failures of the past.
+While Cholowski, Rasmussen and Zadina still have room to grow, the Red Wings need them to show more than they have thus far.
+Svechnikov is drifting further and further away from the NHL as players like Raymond pass him by.
+With another top 10 pick in the 2021 Draft coming up, the Red Wings need to pick up a game-changer in order to fix the failures of the past.

 I am a Western Michigan University alum whose passion for hockey knows no limits.
 Dr. Pepper enthusiast.
 Catch me and my fellow Red Wings writers’ YouTube show “The Hockey Writers Grind Line” which drops every Saturday.